 MOST VICTIMS ARE WOMEN

-HRC was unable to confirm the gender of five victims with available information.
+HRC was unable to confirm the gender of one victim with available information.

 MOST VICTIMS ARE PEOPLE OF COLOR

 Fatal violence against transgender and gender non-conforming people disproportionately affects people of color.
-Since 2013, at least 85% of victims of violence against transgender and gender non-conforming people were people of color.
-In 2020, 22 victims were Black and 7 were Latinx, of which 25 total were Black or Latinx women.
+Since 2013, at least 84% of victims of violence against transgender and gender non-conforming people were people of color.
+In 2021, at least 28 victims were Black and 6 were Latinx, and 1 Indigenous victim -- of which 30 in total were Black or Latinx women.

 VICTIMS ARE OFTEN YOUNGER AND SOMETIMES EVEN MINORS

-Since 2013, victims of known fatal violence were anywhere from age 16 to 66, with more than three-quarters (76%) of victims age 35 or under.
-Seven of them were minors.
+Since 2013, victims of known fatal violence were anywhere from age 16 to 66, with more than three-quarters (79%) of victims age 35 or under.
+Nine of them were minors.

-Victims tracked in 2020 so far have been between the ages of 17 and 51.
-Twenty-four of the victims were 35 years of age and under.
-One victim was a minor.
+Victims tracked in 2021 so far have been between the ages of 16 and 49.
+At least twenty-nine of the victims were 35 years of age and under.
+Two victims were minors.
+The age is unknown for three victims.

 FATAL VIOLENCE IMPACTS CITIES AND STATES NATIONWIDE

-Since 2013, HRC and advocates have tracked more than 200 cases of fatal violence against transgender and gender non-conforming people nationwide, spanning across 113 cities and towns in 33 states, the District of Columbia and Puerto Rico.
+Since 2013, HRC and advocates have tracked more than 256 cases of fatal violence against transgender and gender non-conforming people nationwide, spanning across

 GUNS INVOLVED IN MOST INCIDENTS

 Gun violence is a major contributing factor to the number of fatalities against transgender and gender non-conforming people.
 Since 2013, more than two-thirds of our recorded fatalities involved a firearm.
-In 2020, at least 17 of 37 fatalities so far have involved a firearm/gun violence.
+In 2021, at least 31 of 41 fatalities so far have involved a firearm/gun violence.
+The details for 7 cases are still unknown.

 INTERPERSONAL VIOLENCE IS A SIGNIFICANT CAUSE OF DEATH

 Interpersonal violence accounts for a significant number of fatalities against transgender and gender non-conforming people.
-In 2020, approximately seven in ten transgender and gender non-conforming people killed as a result of fatal violence were killed by an acquaintance, friend, family member or intimate partner.
-Unfortunately, the relationship of the victim to the killer is still unknown for close to one-third (30%) of all known cases.
-This means that anywhere from 44% to 74% of victims since 2013 were violently killed by someone they knew, including intimate partners, family members, friends, peers and acquaintances.
+In 2021, approximately seven in ten transgender and gender non-conforming people killed as a result of fatal violence were killed by an acquaintance, friend, family member or intimate partner.
+Unfortunately, the relationship of the victim to the killer is still unknown for a plurality (43%) of all known cases.

 MISGENDERING OF VICTIMS IS PREVALENT

 Far too many transgender and gender non-conforming victims are misgendered after death.
-Since 2013, roughly three-quarters (74% to 78%) of fatalities were initially misgendered by the media and/or police or criminal justice system.
+Since 2013, roughly 8 in 10 (80%) of fatalities with available data were initially misgendered by the media and/or police or criminal justice system.
+We say “roughly” because initial reporting data were not identified for 15% of cases.
 While this misgendering is extremely disrespectful, it also impedes investigations and data collection.
-At least 21 of the 37 fatalities in 2020 were initially misgendered by the media and/or police.
+At least 24 of the 47 fatalities in 2021 were initially misgendered by the media and/or police.

-FEW ANTI-TRANSGENDER MURDERS REFLECTED IN ANNUAL FBI STATISTICS
+FEW ANTI-TRANSGENDER MURDERS REFLECTED IN ANNUAL FBI STATISTICS, THOUGHT MORE CASES WERE REPORTED IN 2020

-Like HRC, the FBI has tracked gender identity motivated hate crime data since 2013, with 2019 being the most recent year of data available.
-Even though HRC has tracked 165 fatalities from 2013 to 2019, some of which were bias-motivated, FBI data reflects only two anti-transgender murders/negligent homicides during the period.
-While not every incident of fatal violence against transgender and gender non-conforming people tracked by HRC is an anti-transgender homicide, the gulf between the FBI statistics and HRC’s data is alarming and likely results in part from non-reporting, underreporting, or inaccurate reporting by state and municipal law enforcement agencies to the FBI.
+Like HRC, the FBI has tracked gender identity motivated hate crime data since 2013, with 2020 being the most recent year of data available.
+For most of the FBI’s history of collecting gender identity data, transgender and gender non-conforming people have been vastly undercounted.
+From 2013 to 2019, HRC has tracked at least 9 confirmed cases of fatal violence that were deemed hate crimes by local authorities, however FBI data from that same period reflected only 2 anti-transgender murders/negligent homicides.
+While not every incident of fatal violence against transgender and gender non-conforming people tracked by HRC is ruled a bias-motivated homicide, the difference between the FBI statistics and HRC’s data is alarming and likely results in part from non-reporting, underreporting, or inaccurate reporting by state and municipal law enforcement agencies to the FBI.
+In 2020, a total of 8 anti-transgender murders were reported by the FBI, and zero were reported for anti-gender non-conforming murders.
+The uptick may be attributed to both the overall increase in hate crimes in the U.S. during 2020 compared to previous years and possibly increased improvements in reporting by some law enforcement agencies.

 IMPORTANT EXISTING AND NEEDED LEGAL PROTECTIONS